Bazzini - Kitchen Nightmares Update - Open or Closed?

 After the long wait, the frustrated customers aren’t satisfied.

-The dishes were either cold or overcooked.
+The dishes were either overcooked or were cold.

 During the service, an argument breaks out between Paul and Sharyn.